hauska7/hacker_news_rbrt/README.md

 # README

 This is an example app for https://github.com/hauska7/rbrt .
-Ultimately it is supposed to be a hacker news clone but currently it is a simplified version.

 * Description

 Rbrt is a business logic framework for ruby it makes it easier to write business logic then using pure ruby but is still so lightweight that your tests will run blazingly fast.

-  This example application is a Rails app but when running rspec tests for use cases Rails will not be loaded so we can say that business logic is not coupled with Rails just interacting with it through interfaces that can be mocked for testing.
+This example application is a Rails app but when running rspec tests for use cases Rails will not be loaded so we can say that business logic is not dependent on Rails just interacting with it through interfaces that can be mocked for testing.

-  The most important directories would be app/use_cases and app/domain.
-Also app/queries/queries.rb is crucial for querying both in specs and in live application. app/persistance/persistance.rb would be used for live persistance and spec/doubles/persistance_double.rb would be used in specs. app/domain contains domain objects much of creating an object handles app/domain/domain_builder.rb which extends domain objects with rbrt modules eg. to make it possible to associate objects.
+The most important directories would be `app/use_cases` and `app/domain`.
+Also `app/queries/queries.rb` is crucial for querying both in specs and in live application. `app/persistance/persistance.rb` would be used for live persistance and `spec/doubles/persistance_double.rb` would be used in specs.
+`app/domain` contains domain objects much of creating an object handles `app/domain/domain_builder.rb` which extends domain objects with rbrt modules eg. to make it possible to associate objects.

 * Setup